chubetho/Bachelor_Thesis/chapters/experimental.typ

 In the containerization approach implemented above, each micro frontend is deployed in its container.
 This design, while flexible, results in increased memory usage, as the memory requirements scale with the number of micro frontend containers.
 An alternative is to run the host application and all micro frontends only within a single container.
 As illustrated in @figure_docker_desktop, the multi-container approach requires around 27MB of memory, whereas the single-container approach needs only about 9MB for the entire frontend.
 This reduction in memory usage can be advantageous in resource-constrained environments.

-However, the single-container approach has trade-offs.
-Redeploying a micro frontend in this setup can be more cumbersome, as developers must apply the necessary changes, rebuild the micro frontend, and push the built assets to the correct directory in the container, responsible for that micro frontend.
-In some scenarios, this might even require taking down the entire container, leading to downtime for the whole application.
-On the other hand, with the multi-container approach, individual containers can be stopped and restarted independently, allowing updates to specific micro frontends without disrupting the entire system.
-This independence reduces the operational burden on developers and can minimize application downtime.

-Several deployment strategies are available that can optimize the deployment process and effectively address the issues previously mentioned.
-One such strategy is blue-green deployment, which involves the use of two identical production environments, referred to as blue and green.
-The blue environment handles live traffic, while the green environment remains idle or is used for staging new releases.
-When a new version is ready, it is deployed to the green environment.
-After comprehensive testing, traffic is switched to the green environment, allowing for seamless updates.
-Should any issues arise, traffic can be reverted to the blue environment.
-This approach ensures minimal downtime during deployments, enhances reliability, and offers quick rollback capabilities @fowler_BlueGreenDeployment_2013.

-In this experiment, both single and multi-container approaches are suitable.
-However, if the @dklb project later decides to adopt a micro frontend architecture and must select one, it will be essential to carefully weigh the importance of memory efficiency against the flexibility and ease of maintenance.

 #show image: it => block(radius: 5pt, clip: true)[#it]
 #figure(
   caption: "Memory usage comparison: multi-container vs. single-container approach.",